Nuffield Australia 2015 Scholar

 He said it was also important for a common and neutral workspace for running a business that is separate to home life.

 “Family farms are moving away from the kitchen table as a place where decisions are made.
 In the case of the Shaw family from Canada, the motivation for building a farm office was a growing family and expanding business.
 They built new workshop facilities, along with a lunchroom for them and the workforce, helped to centralise operations and have a significant impact on the efficiency of their day-to-day operations."

 Mr Tiller concluded that a 21st century family farming enterprise will outsource services that complement the business and fill any gaps in managerial decisions.

-“Whether it’s seeking independent advice or upskilling your workforce, there’s a myriad of ways to ensure your business has a set of skills and knowledge to prosper in today’s operating climate.
+“Whether it’s seeking independent advice or upskilling your workforce, there’s a myriad of ways to ensure your business has skills and knowledge to prosper in today’s operating climate.
 Knowing there is a range of services available should give confidence to those family farms unsure that they have the ability within the family to grow the business."

 “My studies taught me to step back and have a look at the business from the outside.
 The outcome of a sound decision making process is improvement to risk management and an increased ability to respond to opportunity.
 A family farm that has a common focus and shared goals will achieve more and work better together to make it a reality.”